List of discontinued Volkswagen Group petrol engines: 1.2 R3 (EA111)

-Four cylinder EA111 petrols
+Four-cylinder EA111

-The EA111 series of internal combustion engines was initially developed by Audi under Ludwig Kraus leadership and introduced in the mid-1970s in the Audi 50, and shortly after in the original Volkswagen Polo.
+The EA111 series of internal combustion engines was initially developed by Audi under Ludwig Kraus’s leadership and introduced in the mid-1970s in the Audi 50, and shortly after in the original Volkswagen Polo.
 It is a series of water-cooled inline three- and inline four-cylinder petrol and diesel engines, in a variety of displacement sizes.
 This overhead camshaft engine features a crossflow cylinder head design, and directly driven auxiliary units.
 The exhaust side is in driving direction, closest to the front of the vehicle.